RetroDECK/ES-DE/INSTALL-DEV.md

 There are numerous locations throughout ES-DE where custom scripts can be executed if the option to do so has been enabled in the settings.
 You'll find the option _Enable custom event scripts_ on the Main menu under _Other settings_.
 By default this setting is deactivated so make sure to enable it to use this feature.

 The approach is quite straightforward, ES-DE will look for any files inside a script directory that corresponds to the event that is triggered and will then execute all these files.
+If you want to have the scripts executed in a certain order you can name them accordingly as they will be sorted and executed in lexicographic order.
+The sorting is case-sensitive on Unix/Linux and case-insensitive on macOS and Windows.
+ES-DE will wait for each script to finish its execution before moving on to the next one, so the application will suspend briefly when whatever the script is doing is executing.
+If you want to avoid this you can setup a wrapper script that executes another script outside the ES-DE scripts directory as a background process.

 There are up to four parameters that will be passed to these scripts, as detailed below:

 | Event                    | Parameters*                                        | Description                                                                 |
 | :----------------------- | :------------------------------------------------- | :-------------------------------------------------------------------------- |